RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 ### Stopping rule

-We will stop data collection once a total of 350 participants (100 native speakers + 250 L2 learners) have completed all tasks.
+We will stop data collection once a total of 300 participants (100 native Spanish speakers + 200 Native English L2 learners of Spanish) have completed all tasks.

 # Variables